-Ernesto Zaldivar is an experienced attorney and management consultant.
-His research is focused on information security and social engineering awareness training within organizations, hack backs, deepfakes, and the intersection of law and cybersecurity.
+Ernesto R. Zaldivar is the Program Director for the Executive Master in Cybersecurity and an Adjunct Lecturer in Computer Science at Brown University.
+His research is focused on information security awareness training within organizations, hack backs, deepfakes, human factors in cybersecurity, and the intersection of law and cybersecurity.

-Mr. Zaldivar is also an experienced entrepreneur.
-Previously, he founded and operated a Florida law firm dedicated to advising government contractors, small businesses, and individuals.
+Zaldivar is also an experienced entrepreneur and attorney.
+Previously, he founded and operated a law firm dedicated to advising government contractors, small businesses, and individuals.
 Among the firm’s capabilities was cutting-edge advice on cybersecurity and privacy law.

 No entries were found.